HydraSpex/MCP4151/README.md

 The values range from 0 to 255 (8-Bit)

 ## Extra
-In the repo you will also find the HydraSpex.lbr EagleLibrary that contains the MCP4151 for your Eagle project.
+In the repo you will find the Datasheet for the MCP413X/415X/423X/425X series and also the HydraSpex.lbr EagleLibrary that contains the MCP4151 for your Eagle project.